cloudfoundry/docs-bosh/content/director-users-uaa.md

             url: "https://54.236.100.56:8443"
     ```

+    !!! note
-    <p class="note">Note: The UAA URL given to the Director will be advertised to the CLI and the CLI will use it to ask for an access token.
-This means that the CLI must be able to reach that IP.</p>
+        The UAA URL given to the Director will be advertised to the CLI and the CLI will use it to ask for an access token.
+This means that the CLI must be able to reach that IP.

+    !!! note
-    <p class="note">Note: Make sure UAA URL corresponds to the UAA certificate subject.</p>
+        Make sure UAA URL corresponds to the UAA certificate subject.

 1. Configure Certificates and Keys